Full-Length Play

 “Morgan is annoying Tod?”
 Then tell him to stop already!

-Trevor turns off the player.
+TREVOR turns off the Machine.

 TREVOR